kumpmati/sveltekit-superactions/README.md

 [![Test](https://github.com/kumpmati/sveltekit-superactions/actions/workflows/test.yml/badge.svg)](https://github.com/kumpmati/sveltekit-superactions/actions/workflows/test.yml)

-Call your SvelteKit server endpoints from your client-side code with full type safety.
+Call your server code like it was a normal function.

 **🚧 This library is in an early state, and breaking changes will likely happen. 🚧**